aterenin/minima-reboot/_posts/2020-12-1-Hacking together sensors for Gardening.md

 ### Work to be Done
 * Optimize the code to fit in the code for the RGB Color sensor
-* Find a work around to make the Soil Moisture sensor work with the ADC limitations
+* Find a work around to make the Soil Moisture sensor properly work with the ADC limitations
 * Add a USB extension for easier connection to powerbank
 * Simple enclosure / Standoff to prevent shorting at the back